NTT-DATA-Cloud-Transformation/cfn-github-3rd-party-resource/doc_source/update-github-repo.md

-# Create GitHub repository
+# Update GitHub repository
 Update properties of GitHub repository created using `Flux7::Service::GitHub` AWS resource.

 ## Syntax
-To update this entity in your AWS CloudFormation template, use the following syntax.
-Change values of RepositoryDescription and IsPrivate in template to update github repository.
+Change values of RepositoryDescription and IsPrivate in your AWS CloudFormation template to update github repository.
+Use the following syntax -

 ### JSON